No occurrence obstructions in geometric complexity theory: Introduction

-of this orbit with respect to the Euclidean topology.
-By a general principle, this is the same as the closure with respect to the Zariski topology; see~\cite[\S2.C]{mumf:95}.
-It is easy to see that $\Det_2 = \Sym^2\C^{4}$.
+with respect to the Euclidean topology.
+(By a general principle, this is the same as the closure with respect to the Zariski topology; see~\cite[\S2.C]{mumf:95}.)
+It is easy to see that $\Det_2 = \Sym^2(\C^{2\times 2})^*$.
 For $n=3$, the boundary of $\Det_n$ has been determined recently~\cite{lahu:16}, but for $n=4$ it is already unknown.